bmedici/rest-ftp-daemon/README.md

 Expected features in a short-time range :

-* Allow change of priorities or other attributes after a job has been started
-* Offer a basic dashboard directly within the daemon HTTP interface
-* Periodically send an update-notification with transfer status and progress
 * Allow fallback file source when first file path is unavailable (failover)
 * Provide swagger-style API documentation
 * Authenticate API clients
-* Allow to specify random remote/local source/target
 * Allow more transfer protocols (sFTP, HTTP POST etc)

 Known bugs :